-We have been through a very difficult time-period and many families have lost members this year.
-It’s okay to feel sadness, grief and loneliness and take the time to express it.
-You may not feel like attending every event and that’s okay.
+The holidays can be a trigger for some.
+It’s okay to feel sadness, grief, and loneliness and take the time to express it.
+You may not feel like attending every event, and that’s okay.
 You can commit to something that sounds fun while reminding yourself that you don’t have to stay for its entirety.

-When we are feeling lonely or isolated, reaching out to friends, family and other community supports can make a huge difference.
-There are many free online support groups, and virtual events that can offer support and a sense of community when we need to look outside our normal circle of support.
+When we are feeling lonely or isolated, reaching out to friends, family, and other community supports can make a huge difference.
+Many free online support groups and virtual events can offer support and a sense of community when we need to look outside our normal circle of support.

-Decide how much you are going to spend prior to starting your gift shopping.
+Decide how much you will spend before starting your gift shopping.
 Know how much you can afford and stay within your guidelines.
 Look for local items to prevent worrying if things will arrive in time when the supply chain has slowed down significantly.
 Give experiences (think memberships to children’s attractions) to younger family members and consumables or donations in their name to older family members.

-Its easy to say “After New Year’s I’ll…” but the reality is you will feel better and have less stress and guilt if you try to stick with the things that are already working for you.
+It’s easy to say, “After New Year’s, I will…” but the reality is you will feel better and have less stress and guilt if you try to stick with the things that are already working for you.
 Eat healthy meals, get lots of sleep, and continue with your regular physical activity.
-Avoid alcohol, tobacco and drug use and be sure to stay hydrated with lots of water.
-Adjust the time that you use social media to ensure you don’t miss ‘real’ moments.
+Avoid alcohol, tobacco, and drug use, and be sure to stay hydrated with lots of water.
+Adjust the time that you use social media to ensure you don’t miss “real’ moments.

 When you encounter a difficult person, you can often respond too quickly and regret your response.
 Taking a deep breath can give you a second to shift your perspective and respond with kindness.
-Knowing that they may be suffering and expressing it in ways that can be hurtful doesn’t make it right but can help you prepare your response.
 Don’t expect people to magically change during the holidays.
 Recognizing that they will continue to be themselves can make interactions with family members much more pleasant.

 The holiday season can bring a lot of joy and merriment, but it can also be overwhelming and stressful.
-Anxiety can be high, but there are ways to reduce the stress that comes with trying to create the perfect holiday.
-Enjoy the good things and be present in the moments that make you happy.
-Take it one event at a time and celebrate the positives that happen along the way.
+Take it one moment at a time and celebrate the positives that happen along the way.